 In this topic, you can find some examples of using coding assistance features in XAML.

 JetBrains Rider highlights classes, fields, properties, events, and so on with different colors, so that they can be distinguished easily.
 You can establish a custom color scheme.
-For more information, see Colors and fonts of IDE text.
+For more information, refer to Colors schemes: fonts and colors of IDE text.

 JetBrains Rider highlights color usages with corresponding color and shows additional information on the tooltip.
 You can also press Alt+Enter on a highlighted color usage, choose Pick color from palette and define a color using a visual palette.